epfl-dlab/Quotebank/phases.md

 Finally, the data was written to disk as UTF-8.

 **Approximate solution:**
-Take the debugging table from [http://www.i18nqa.com/debug/utf8-debug.html], look for the garbled and lower-cased sequences and replace them by their original character.
+Take the debugging table from http://www.i18nqa.com/debug/utf8-debug.html, look for the garbled and lower-cased sequences and replace them by their original character.

-Note: The garbling is not bijective, but since most of the garbled sequences are highly unlikely (e.g., "ã¤"), this should be mostly fine.
+Note that the garbling is not bijective, but since most of the garbled sequences are highly unlikely (e.g., "ã¤"), this should be mostly fine.

 ## Phase B (2010-07-14 to 2010-07-26)